Fadoli/dandere2x/README.md

 ## Usage

-Well, since I already include the compiled cpp code in the externals folder the process gonna be much easier.
-Keep in mind I only support _officially_ dandere2x using the Linux `waifu2x-ncnn-vulkan` and `waifu2x-converter-cpp` binaries.
-It might work on Windows just fine as I said but I just can't easily test it.
+I only support _officially_ dandere2x using the Linux `waifu2x-ncnn-vulkan` and `waifu2x-converter-cpp` binaries on the source code here.
+Someday and somewhere I'll debug it in a Windows machine but AFAIK I try to make the changes as system agnostic as possible

-I really recommend you use a Arch based system here like Manjaro because even aka_katto had some troubles setting up the `waifu2x-ncnn-vulkan` on a Ubuntu based machine, well, if you know how to do it properly you're free!!
-AFAIK the code on every distro should work just fine.
+I really recommend using an Arch based system like Manjaro for a more bleeding edge (updated) waifu2x client or for easy usage you can use any distro (preferable a Ubuntu based) and get waifu2x-ncnn-vulkan using Snap (more on this later).
+The downside is that this is a pretty old version of it by the time I'm writing this, we tried contacting the owner but no luck on updating it.

 Ok, let's get into the usage of dandere2x itself and after then setting up the dependencies on Linux